Finnoy Travel - Travel Stories and Reviews

 We were lucky to get a window table in the breakfast buffet to enjoy the views of the winterish Stockholm archipelago.

-As usual on the Finnish ferries, the buffet offered a wide assortment of cold and hot dishes suitable for breakfast, along with inclusive coffee, tea, and other hot beverages.
-Unfortunately, there were long queues, and the restaurant's layout was not very practically designed for the large number of customers.
-A little patience was needed but we got a stomach-filling breakfast.
+As usual on the Finnish ferries, the buffet offered a wide assortment of cold and hot dishes suitable for breakfast, including coffee, tea, and other hot beverages.
+Unfortunately, there were long queues, and the restaurant's layout was not practically designed for many customers.
+A little patience was needed, but we got a stomach-filling breakfast.

 Coffee machine